tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

 AppVersion is also included in the block Header and the NodeInfo.

-AppVersion essentially defines how the AppHash and Results are computed.
+AppVersion essentially defines how the AppHash and LastResults are computed.

 ### Peer Compatibility